-MDHS-CSE-614, Child Support Services Pamphlet
+MDHS-CSE-614, What is the Child Support Program Pamphlet

-The MDHS-CSE-614, Child Support Services Pamphlet, is written and published by the Division of Field Operations to provide information regarding child support enforcement services.
+The MDHS-CSE-614, What is the Child Support Program?, is written and published by the Division of Child Support to provide information regarding child support enforcement services.
 The information provided includes a description of available services, the individual's rights and responsibilities, and the policies regarding fees, cost recovery, and distribution.